brunoarine/findlike/README.md

 pytest
 ```

+## Projects using findlike

+- [org-similarity](https://github.com/brunoarine/org-similarity) - Emacs package to search for similar org files in relation to the current buffer.

+## Acknowledgements

+- [Simon Willison](https://simonwillison.net/) for being an inspiration on releasing small but useful tools more often.
+- [Sindre Sorhus](https://raw.githubusercontent.com/sindresorhus/text-extensions) for the comprehensive list of plain-text file extensions.

 ## License

 This project is licensed under the terms of the MIT license.
 See [LICENSE](LICENSE) for more details.

-## Acknowledgements

-- [Simon Willison](https://simonwillison.net/) for being an inspiration on releasing small but useful tools more often.
-- [Sindre Sorhus](https://raw.githubusercontent.com/sindresorhus/text-extensions) for the comprehensive list of plain-text file extensions.